vang1ong7ang/assessing-vulnerabilities-in-personal-entropy-based-encryption-systems/src.md

     S = pemitm(c, Z, [0, 1, 2, 3, 4], [5, 6, 7, 8, 9])
     print(f'using meet in the middle attack: secret is one of {S}')
 ```

+the function `pemitm` successfully reveals the secret key in this experiment

 # the conclusion